-We are keeping the situation under constant review and will only stage the Festival if it is to safe to do so and within government guidelines.
-We would like to thank all our participants, supporters and volunteers for their commitment and we look forward to gathering together again in September.
+We would like to thank all our participants, visitors and volunteers for their support and we look forward to gathering together again in 2021.

 Barnet Medieval Festival is organised by the Barnet Medieval Festival Committee, a registered charity formed with the aim of advancing the education of the public in the history of medieval life and warfare, with a focus on the history of the town of Barnet.
 It took on the role of organising the Festival from the Battle of Barnet Partnership (Barnet Museum, The Barnet Society and The Battlefields Trust), which delivered the Battle of Barnet Project funded by the Heritage Lottery Fund.